How to Merge 2D Animation Into Live Action Video Using Cartoon Animator and After Effects

 Step 7

 Open up the Transform options and reduce the Opacity to 60% and then make sure to place the shape layer below the character layer.
-You will also need to reposition the ellipse so that it appears under the feet.
+You will also need to reposition the ellipse so that it appears the feet.

 shadow opacityshadow opacityshadow opacity